 GVPT 403 Law, Morality, and War (3)

-Prerequisite: WRTG 112 or equivalent.
-A study of "just war" traditions.
+Prerequisite: WRTG 112.
+A study of just war traditions.
 The objective is to make informed decisions and analyze conflict.
-Discussion covers the theoretical and practical connections between law, war, and morality.
+Discussions cover the theoretical and practical connections between law, war, and morality.

 GVPT 406 Global Terrorism (3)